At UC San Diego Health, your health and comfort during your hospital stay are our top priorities. Our

 Valuables and Personal Items

 Valuables, such as jewelry and costly clothing, should not be brought to the hospital.
 Money and credit cards should only be brought to the hospital if you have a payment to make at the time of service.
 If you are having surgery, it is best to have a family member or friend hold your personal items, including watches, dentures, glasses and wigs.
-If you want these items locked in the hospital safe, please ask your nurse.
+UC San Diego Health cannot be held responsible for lost or missing personal items, regardless of value.

 Lost and Found